bernardmuller/bernardmuller/README.md

 - 🔭 I’m currently working on Timesheet Web & Recipe App
 - 🌱 I’m currently learning Reactjs

+- ⚡ Things I have covered so far:
+  - MongoDB, Express, Node, Python
 <!--
 **bernardmuller/bernardmuller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.